 During this period:

-• Key Metric: Monthly eBay sales of graded cards increased from $2 million to $8 million3
+- Key Metric: Monthly eBay sales of graded cards increased from $2 million to $8 million

 The groundwork for what was to come was being laid: